Office 365 Backup: Mission Critical Steps

 Retention Policy Gaps

 Office 365 retention policies change frequently – sometimes without notice.
 Sometimes, the issue is that the IT administrator doesn’t understand what data is protected and what data is vulnerable.
 These gaps leave IT administrators scrambling to keep up with retention policy management.
-A backup provides longer, more accessible retention, where the IT administrators set the perimeters, and store data in their desired location for easy recovery.
+A backup provides longer, more accessible retention, where the IT administrators set the parameters, and store data in their desired location for easy recovery.

 Internal Security Threats